shrutiyl/emotion-detector/README.md

 ## 📌 Project Overview

-This project is an AI-based Emotion Detection web application developed using the IBM Watson NLP library.
+This Final project is an AI-based Emotion Detection web application developed using the IBM Watson NLP library.
 The application analyzes user input text and detects emotions such as **joy, anger, sadness, fear, and disgust**, along with the dominant emotion.

 ---